Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 7

 exceedingly nice nature but vilely

-brought ap in & sort of wild
+brought up in / sort of wild

-selfish there rate society tt surrounded
+selfish third rate society tt surrounded

 his father.
 He frankly sd tells you tt

-his mother & father were [[answited?]]
+his mother & father were unsuited -

 tt his mother, though always very kind

-to him. wd have irritated anybody
+to him, wd have irritated anybody

 she lived with.
 He hated his school days